 How to Get to Jaco Island in Timor Leste (East Timor) – A Guide

 The few people who had made it to Jaco island in East Timor described empty white sands and gorgeous waters with great snorkelling opportunities.
 The problem it seemed, was getting there.
 We could hire a car from Dili which would cost us over $100/day, a sum we would never afford whilst travelling full-time on a relatively tight budget.

 We could also just “wing it” and try getting to Jaco island without knowing how or when we would arrive.
 Timor Leste or East Timor, has a very sporadic and unreliable system of public transportation.
-Buses might or might not run, minivans, bemos, public trucks… they exist in some form or another, but nobody knew or could give us any information about schedules and locations or destinations!
+Buses might or might not run, minivans, bemos (mikrolets), public trucks… they exist in some form or another, but nobody knew or could give us any information about schedules and locations or destinations!

 How to get to Jaco Island in Timor-Leste (East Timor)